jackmerrill/maatt.fr/content/projects/5mloading.md

 date = "2020-12-20"
 +++

+## ⚠️ Heads up!
+This page is for a project that still has a GitHub repository.
+For this reason, this page will still start redirecting to its repository after 31 July, 2022.
+Redirects for this page will cease after 31 December, 2022.

+---

 Most all of FiveM's loading screen mods have been, in my experience, poor looking and poor performing.
 Because of this, I made my own.
 With the absence of an original name, 5mLoading was born.

 5mLoading is a feature-rich, customisable, and, most importantly, lightweight loading screen.
 Some key features being that: